-Professor for Oriental Philology (renamed "Ancient Near Eastern Studies" in 2003) at the University of Würzburg since 1988.
+Since 1988 he has been Professor of Oriental Philology (since 2003 renamed "Ancient Oriental Studies") at the University of Würzburg.
 Gernot Wilhelm has been editor for Hittitology at the Reallexikon für Assyriologie (Encyclopedia of Ancient Near Eastern Studies) since 1988, and was a member of the editorial board of the Zeitschrift für Assyriologie (Journal of Ancient Near Eastern Studies) from 1994 to 2005.
 In 2001, he became Chairman of the Committee for the Ancient Near East at the Akademie der Wissenschaften und der Literatur (Academy of Sciences and Literature), Mainz, and Director of the Academy's project "Hittite Studies" that analyses the excavations at Hattusa.

 Prof. Dr. Bert Hölldobler (2012)

-An expert on the sociobiology of ants, Hölldobler published groundbreaking works on the social behaviour and ethoecology of ants.
+An expert on the sociobiology of insects, he has produced groundbreaking work, particularly on the social behavior and ethoecology of ants.
 In 1969, he went to the US to accept a professorship at Harvard University.
 Together with Edward O. Wilson, his colleague at Harvard, Hölldobler authored "The Ants" for which they received the Pulitzer Prize in 1991.
 In 1989, Hölldobler returned to the University of Würzburg where he held the Chair of Zoology II until 2004.

 Dipl.-Ing.
 Dr. Herbert Brause (2010)

-From 1976 onwards, Herbert Brause helped impart to students technological expertise and promoted the installation of a media library for research and teaching purposes in teacher training.
+Since 1976, Herbert Brause has been committed to the teaching of technical content and the establishment of a media library for research and teaching in teacher education.
 In 1986, he established a foundation that helped finance, among other projects, the construction of the Language and Media Education Centres (ZfS and ZfM) on Hubland Campus as well as the purchase of state-of-the-art video equipment for the University Clinic.